calvert/stackevo-docs/draft-trammell-semi-report-02.md

 if signaling is ignored or stripped, to support incremental deployment.
 These restrictions on vocabulary are discussed further in {{I-D.trammell-stackevo-newtea}}.

 There was much interest in the room in continuing work on an approach like the one under discussion.
-While it was relatively clear that the state of the discussion and prototyping activity now is not yet mature enough for standardization within an IETF working group, it is not clear in what venue the work should continue.
+It was relatively clear that the state of the discussion and prototyping activity now is not yet   mature enough for standardization within an IETF working group.
+An appropriate venue for continuing the work remains unclear.

 Discussion contiunes on the spud mailing list (spud@ietf.org).
 The UDP shim layer prototype described by {{I-D.hildebrand-spud-prototype}}.